shakeerah/shakeerah/README.md

 # 💫 Shakirah A:

-### The Code-Blooded Technical Manager that bridges the gap between the Product and the Technology.
+### The Code-Blooded Enngineer / Manager that bridges the gap between the Product and the Technology.
 #### I am on a mission to serve, Impact and Imrove living.

 I am an Engineer that cares about the product, the team and the solution <br>I function as a Technical Team Lead /Engineering Manager<br>I think in Javascript but I write other programming Languages<br>I play in the spaces of Frontend, Backend, Database, Deployments<br><br><br>I am currently looking into Blockchain (Ethereum/Polygon)<br><br>Contact: hadebusola@gmail.com